Renormalizing one-point probability distribution function for cosmological counts in cells: WKB expansion for UV modes

 \subsection{Equations and sources}

+The initial conditions (\ref{linit1}) for linear aspherical perturbations are provided by the spherical Bessel functions which are exponentially suppressed at $kr<(\ell+1/2)$ for high multipoles $\ell\gg 1$.
+This implies that the perturbations with $kr_*\ll \ell$ do not contribute into the variation of the density inside the cell and the corresponding elements of the response matrix are suppressed, $Q_\ell(k,k')\approx0$ for $k$ or $k'$ much smaller than $\ell/r_*$.
+The dominant contribution into the response matrix then comes from the modes with \be k\gtrsim\ell/r_*\gg1/r_*\;. \ee These modes oscillate much faster than the background solution, so one can apply the WKB approximation to find their evolution.

-Here we summarize the equations for aspherical perturbations with $\ell\gg 1$ in the WKB approximation.
-As explained in Sec.~\ref{sec:WKB}, in this limit we only need to consider modes with large momentum $k\gg 1/r_*$.
-Using this as a large parameter, we write the leading WKB expressions, \bseq \eseq where $\updelta_{\ell},\upvartheta_\ell$ etc. are slowly varying functions.
+Using the momentum as a large parameter, we write the leading WKB expressions, \bseq \eseq where $\updelta_{\ell},\upvartheta_\ell$ etc. are slowly varying functions.
 Note that $\Psi_\ell^{(1)}$ and $\Phi_\ell^{(1)}$ are suppressed by two powers of $k$ compared to $\delta_\ell^{(1)}$ and $\Theta_\ell^{(1)}$.
-For convenience, we have also inserted the overall factors $(\ell+1/2)^{-1}$, as well as complex phases in front of various functions.\footnote{Note that these conventions differ from Ref.~\cite{Ivanov:2018lcg}.} With these conventions the initial conditions at $\eta\to-\infty$, set up by the asymptotic expansion of spherical Bessel functions at large order \cite{Ivanov:2018lcg}, are real and depend only on the ratio $\vk$ defined in Eq.~(\ref{vk}), \bseq \eseq These expressions apply at $r>1/\vk$.
+For convenience, we have also inserted the overall factors $(\ell+1/2)^{-1}$, as well as complex phases in front of various functions.\footnote{Note that these normalization conventions differ from Ref.~\cite{Ivanov:2018lcg}.} Then the initial conditions at $\eta\to-\infty$, set up by the asymptotic expansion of spherical Bessel functions at large order \cite{Ivanov:2018lcg}, are real and depend only on the ratio $\vk$ defined in Eq.~(\ref{vk}), \bseq \eseq These expressions apply at $r>1/\vk$.
 At smaller radii the Bessel functions are exponentially suppressed, so we set all coefficients in the WKB expansion to zero.